Woburn Elder Law Attorney

 At The Heritage Law Center in eastern Massachusetts, our qualified elder law attorney provides the legal planning to help seniors protect themselves and their assets as they age.
 While we offer all of our clients a free initial consultation and a full range of estate planning services, when working with seniors we focus on needs more specific to seniors, such as preserving assets from long-term care costs, health care directives, and final wishes.

 For one thing, we’re well aware that many people are unclear about the difference between Medicare and MassHealth (Medicaid in Massachusetts), so we’re happy to describe the difference and answer any questions you have.
 Medicare is a government program that covers a substantial portion, but not all, of medical costs for seniors.
 MassHealth is a federal and state program that supports the cost of nursing home care for people with limited income and resources.
-Our sharp team is also available to help seniors decide at what age it’s best to take Social Security.

 We understand the ins and outs of MassHealth law and have accumulated a wide variety of techniques to help you with MassHealth planning.
 It’s estimated that 70% of people over the age of 65 will require some type of long-term care services during their lifetime.
 The key is to plan ahead.
 We can help you with: